soumyadepp/Design-Patterns-in-Java/README.md

 # FacadeDesignPattern
-This contains an example of Facade Design Pattern in Java
+This contains examples of Design Pattern in Java